 Victorian Aboriginal Child Care Agency

-As a part of the Enhanced Pathways to Family Violence Work Project (led by the Department of Health and Human Services on behalf of Family Safety Victoria, and in partnership with the Victorian Council of Social Services (VCOSS), Domestic Violence Victoria, Domestic Violence Resource Centre and the Future Social Services Institute), Education Providers are being invited to a Placement Planning Meeting and Placeright set-up session.
+Stage 1 of the The Enhanced Pathways to Family Violence Work Project was led by the Department of Health and Human Services on behalf of Family Safety Victoria, and in partnership with VCOSS, Domestic Violence Victoria, Domestic Violence Resource Centre and the Future Social Services Institute.